LearnWeb3DAO/IPFS-Practical/README.md

   MUMBAI_PRIVATE_KEY="add-the-mumbai-private-key-here"
   ```

  - Lets deploy the contract to `mumbai` network.
-Create a new file named `deploy.js` under the `scripts` folder.
+Create a new file, or replace the existing default one, named `deploy.js` under the `scripts` folder.
 Remember to replace `YOUR-METADATA-CID` with the CID you saved to your notepad.

     ```javascript
     const { ethers } = require("hardhat");